Differences and approximate derivatives

 1. This process continues until a 0-by-0 empty matrix is returned.

 Dimension to operate along, specified as a positive integer scalar.
-If no value is specified, then the default is the first array dimension whose size does not equal 1.
+If you do not specify the dimension, then the default is the first array dimension of size greater than 1.

 Consider a two-dimensional p-by-m input array,